 Festivals in Korea combine some of the most fascinating elements of Korean history, culture, arts, and food, making each festival a unique reflection of its local flavor.
 In Korea, there seems to be a festival for just about everything!
 No matter if you're in Korea for a couple of days or for a few months, you owe it to yourself to visit a least one of these recommended festivals this fall.

-This festival celebrates the proud and fascinating history of Korea's oldest performance troupe, Namsadang.
-Once considered lower than the lowest servant, the Namsadang troupe rose to greatness in the Joseon Dynasty (1392-1910) and still remains a symbol of Korean pop culture and the city of Anseong (the troupe's birthplace).
-The group's traditional performance called Namsadang Nori, was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity in 2009.
+Anseong Namsadang Baudeogi Festival celebrates the proud and fascinating history of Korea's oldest performance troupe, Namsadang.
+With their base settled in the city of Anseong, Namasadang troupe traveled and performed all around the country during the Joseon Dynasty (1392-1910) and it now remains as a symbol of Korean pop culture.
+The group's traditional performance, called Namsadang Nori, was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity in 2009.

 Featuring diverse floating lantern lighting displays on the stream, this festival was selected as a global festival by the Ministry of Culture, Sports and Tourism.
 Visitors can make their own wish lanterns and send it downstream or even submit an entry into the most innovative lantern contest.
 Traditional lanterns from all over the world will be on display as well, but the festival's main draw is the simple beauty of thousands of lanterns lighting up the night.